The Synthetic Rubber Production Process

 Types of synthetic rubber

 Even though synthetic rubber is man-made, it is just as reliable as its natural counterpart.
-At Aquaseal Rubber, we process and manufacture a number of different synthetic rubbers, each for different purposes.
+At Aquaseal Rubber, we process and manufacture several different types of synthetic rubber, each used for different purposes.

-Butyl rubber is a copolymer created using isobutylene and isoprene – isobutylene is a compound made of methyl and propylene, and isoprene makes the rubber unsaturated and capable of vulcanisation. - Fluoroelastomers
+- Butyl Rubber: butyl rubber is a copolymer created using isobutylene and isoprene – isobutylene is a compound made of methyl and propylene, and isoprene makes the rubber unsaturated and capable of vulcanisation.

-Fluoroelastomers are a family of copolymers originally composed of hexafluoropropylene and vinylidene.
-Aquaseal modify the consistency of our fluoroelastomers depending on the needs of our client – we can offer premium, long-lasting reliability even in some of the harshest environments. - Silicone
+- Fluoroelastomers: a family of copolymers originally composed of hexafluoropropylene and vinylidene, Aquaseal modify the consistency of our fluoroelastomers depending on the needs of our client – we can offer premium, long-lasting reliability even in some of the harshest environments.

-Silicone rubber is an inorganic polymer comprising of silicone and oxygen, which Aquaseal can modify by adding various chemicals to improve performance.
-Adding fluorine to silicone rubber compounds will make it solvent-resistant; phenyl will improve low temperature flexibility and resists gamma radiation; and vinyl makes vulcanisation more effective. - Buna N Rubber
+- Silicone: Silicone rubber is an inorganic polymer comprising of silicone and oxygen, which Aquaseal can modify by adding various chemicals to improve performance.
+Adding fluorine to silicone rubber compounds will make it solvent-resistant; phenyl will improve low temperature flexibility and resists gamma radiation; and vinyl makes vulcanisation more effective.

-Buna N rubber (also known as standard Nitrile rubber) is a synthetic rubber compound comprising acrylonitrile and butadiene – two copolymers.
+- Nitrile: also known as Buna N Rubber, nitrile is a synthetic rubber compound comprising acrylonitrile and butadiene – two copolymers.
 Because acrylonitrile is a volatile organic liquid, when it mixes with butadiene (a synthetic chemical compound) a reaction occurs, producing Buna N rubber.

 Get in touch